Chooks-to-Go 3x3 pro circuit teams: 2021 season

 Manila Chooks TM joined the FIBA 3x3 pro circuit once again for the 2021 season, but with a different squad from the previous season.
 They are set to participate in the Doha Masters with a roster of players coming from different Maharlika Pilipinas Basketball League teams with Aldin Ayo still the team's head coach.
 They had to play in the qualifying draw against two other teams; Doha and Graz where a berth for main draw was contested.
 Manila won in overtime against Doha but lost to Graz.
 Graz advanced to the main draw but defeating Doha.
 Manila finished 13th out of 14 teams in the Doha Masters.

 They later joined the Montreal Masters finishing 11th out of 12 teams.
 In the Abu Dhabi Masters in October, they finished 11th place again out of 14 teams.
 In that tournament's dunk contest, Manila Chooks player David Carlos bested Vadim Poddubchenko of Ukraine.

 2022 season

 Cebu Chooks was formed to participate in the 3×3 Dubai Expo Super Quest in April 2022.
 They would qualify for the Manila Masters after clinching the Chooks-to-Go Asia Pacific Super Quest title.
 Aside from Cebu, Manila Chooks is also set to participate in the Manila Masters.
 Both teams finished as quarterfinalists.

 In August 2022, Aldin Ayo resigned as head coach of Chooks-to-Go's 3x3 program.
 Veteran basketballer, Chico Lanete replaced him as interim head coach.

 2023 season

 Liman coach Milan Isakov was tapped as an active consultant for Chooks-to-Go's teams starting the 2023 season.
+The Manila Masters was held with Manila Chooks representing the hosts.

+At the Cebu Masters, Manila Chooks advanced to the knock-out stages, ending a 15-month drought, last repeating the feat at the May 2022 Manila Masters.

+Disbandment

+Chooks-to-Go ended its 3x3 program in November 2023.